temporalio/documentation/docs/external-resources.md

 There are many ways to introduce and teach Temporal based on what background you are coming from.
 Temporal doesn't have a monopoly on explaining Temporal.

-Here we list great blogposts and videos by Temporal staff and users found off-site, that may be helpful in increasing your understanding or convincing your team about Temporal.
+Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team about Temporal.

 If you have made a tutorial or explanation of Temporal, please submit them here so that others can find it!

-## Why Workflows and Why Temporal
+## Temporal Workflows

 - [Dealing with Failure](https://dev.to/temporalio/dealing-with-failure-5adf) on Dev.to